 Lowering springs give you a lower center of gravity for less body roll and more direct handling.
-Springs are one of the most affordable suspension upgrades.
+If you're planning on choosing new suspension upgrades, lowering springs are one of the most affordable suspension upgrades.
 They also change your S197’s stance.
 The Ford Performance springs will give your Mustang a 1 ½ inch drop.

 You don’t need brake upgrades unless you’re adding a lot more power under the hood or heading to the race track.
 Rotor kits will help you get the improved stopping power you need.
 If you just want a better feel and confidence for autocross or the street, brake pads are the way to go.

 Aftermarket wheels will often help you “add lightness.”
 Since they’re rotational mass, you’ll see an exponential decrease in unsprung weight.
 To get performance tires at the same time as your new wheels, get a wheel and tire package.
 Wheel and tires come pre-mounted and balanced, so they’re ready to be installed out of the box.

 Even if you don’t care as much about the performance aspects, wheels have arguably the biggest impact on your Mustang’s exterior style.
 There are colors and styles to fit every aesthetic.